Skip to content

 Menu

-Datchet Parish Council publishes misinformation on website.
+Datchet Parish Council continues to publish misinformation on DPC website.

-Posted on November 19, 2025November 19, 2025 by ecwlarcombe
+Posted on November 19, 2025November 21, 2025 by ecwlarcombe

 The Datchet Parish Council Clerk continues to publish misinformation on the DPC website.
-On the DRCCT page – the DPC text states as follows:
+On the DRCCT page – the DPC text states as follows:-

 Published: 12 May 2025